 Likewise, when passing through a trial of some sort, we sometimes ask ourselves, “Did this happen to me because God is punishing me?
 Have I done something wrong, and God is not pleased with me?
 Is that why these things are happening?”

 Quite frankly, the general conception of how one gains favor with God has not changed a great deal over the millennia.
 It is still very common to hear the comment, “I only hope that when I die, God will see that I did more good things in my life than bad things, and he will let me into heaven.”

 People speak as if it is an exam that they will need to pass, based on what works they did in this life.

 The Balance Scale of the Old Testament Law

 It is not that there is no basis at all for people to think like this.
 God himself instilled this thinking in the people during the time of the Law of the Old Testament.
 For instance, consider these words that God spoke to his people when they were about to enter into the land that he had promised to give to them:

-You shall therefore keep every commandment which I am commanding you today, so that you may be strong and go in and possess the land into which you are about to cross to possess it….[For] it shall come about, if you listen obediently to my commandments which I am commanding you today, to love the Lord your God and to serve Him with all your heart and all your soul, that He will give the rain for your land in its season, the early and late rain, that you may gather in your grain and your new wine and your oil.
+You shall therefore keep every commandment which I am commanding you today ….If you listen obediently to my commandments which I am commanding you today, to love the Lord your God and to serve Him with all your heart and all your soul, that He will give the rain for your land in its season, the early and late rain, that you may gather in your grain and your new wine and your oil.
 He will give grass in your fields for your cattle, and you will eat and be satisfied.

 Such was the general tone of the teachings of the prophets throughout the Old Testament.
 The obedience of the people to the Law of the Lord was closely connected with the blessings of God.
 Conversely, it was taught that disobedience to God brought judgment.